cocreators-ee/praga/README.md

 ./praga --config=path/to/praga.yaml
 ```

+If you want to use a unix socket for connecting, ensure the path exists with the right permissions and that
+you run `praga` as the correct user, like the same one Nginx is running as.
+You can check
+e.g. [start-praga.sh](./start-praga.sh) for an example.

 Check the [Nginx configuration example](./examples/nginx) for a [praga.yaml](./examples/nginx/praga.yaml) and
 [nginx site.conf](./examples/nginx/nginx-site.conf) that can help you get started with setup.